 Memory reclamation can be done by keeping track of reference counters (i.e., the outstanding pointers to each block of memory.)
 When the counter goes down to zero, the memory block is freed.
 This scheme works fine with hierarchical structures, but becomes tricky with circular structures.

 Examples:

+- · Smalltalk and Java use a similar scheme.

+- UNIX's in-memory file descriptors

-- Smalltalk uses a similar scheme. - UNIX file descriptors.
-After a system crash, fsck program runs (during rebooting) to check the integrity of file systems.
+- · And, after a system crash, fsck program runs (during rebooting) to check the integrity of on-disk file systems.